 - Marine Trades – Support the abandoned boat recycling program.

 - Blue Economy – Continue to support the statewide blue economy strategy and implement programming to support Greater Newport.

 - Hospitality and Tourism – Supporting efforts to revive the sector post-pandemic.
 Continue to grow the ShopGreaterNewport initiative to encourage shopping local and small.

 Municipal Government Leadership

-- Continue to support coordination of the Regional Economic Development Division, through public, private partnership, BRE program and development of a region wide 10 year strategic plan for economic development.
+- Continue to support coordination of the Regional Economic Development Division, through public, private partnership, BRE program and investment in areas identified in the regional 10 year strategic plan for economic development.

 - Regular meetings with statewide elected officials and municipal leadership.